 In WordPress, as time passes several orphan data are stored in your database.
 For example, when you update a post or page, each time WordPress stores the revision in the database.
 I would prefer to keep only the last 3 revisions which are quite sufficient.
 To keep revisions up to 3 times, you need to place the below code in your wp-config.php file.

 Thanks to engineers who introduced the concept of the browser cache.
 When a user visits your website, the user’s browser stores your page in the browser’s temporary storage location.
 When the user visits the website next time, the browser presents the page to users from the last stored cache instead of loading the whole page again.
 This reduces bandwidth usage on both the user and server sides.
 Using the cache for your website dramatically speeds up the WordPress website.
 Some of the popular cache plugins are as follows.

 Step 6- Leverage Browser Caching

 When you leverage browser caching, your webpage files will get stored in the browser cache.
 Your pages will load much faster for repeat visitors.
-Add the following code in your site htaccess file and it will enable you browser caching.
+Add the following code to your site htaccess file and it will enable you browser caching.

-I hope you understand how to speed up WordPress website.
+I hope you understand how to speed up the WordPress website.
 If I missed something or you are using some other techniques please share in the comments below.